-I am committed to continuing to build on the good work of the Commission and to work with colleagues, stakeholders and the Board to deliver meritorious appointments for our Courts and Tribunals in Northern Ireland whilst ensuring NIJAC as a Public Body in NI is fit for the future.
+I am committed to continuing to build on the good work of the Commission.
+I will work with colleagues, stakeholders and the Board to continue to improve what we do and how we do it, in delivering meritorious appointments for our Courts and Tribunals, playing our role in ensuring citizens of NI having access to Justice in a timely manner.
+NIJAC as a Public Body will continue to deliver value for money and to progress and evolve to ensure it is fit for the future.